Back to Resources library

 photography: Marko Delbello

-With Šaša Šuštar, Design Director at Celtra Studio
+With Saša Šuštar, Design Director at Celtra Studio

 A New Era

 After a taste of the good stuff, the demand for jobs that offer flexible work schedules has rocketed.
 In the US, 50% of all job applications submitted through LinkedIn in February 2022 requested a few home-working days.
 From a cost perspective, a hybrid working format works a charm as companies needn’t continue paying for expensive workspaces.
 It also cuts the cost and effect of transport on both the wallet and the environment – Hurray to minimizing your carbon footprint!
-Ben Gomes-Casseres, Professor of Business and Society at Brandeis International Business School says, “remote work can be productive and rewarding […] it extends the geographic reach and diversity of teams, cuts commuting time, and helps with juggling home and work.”
+Ben Gomes-Casseres, Professor of Business and Society at Brandeis International Business School, says, “Remote work can be productive and rewarding […] it extends the geographic reach and diversity of teams, cuts commuting time, and helps with juggling home and work.”

-Q: How are you finding the adjustment to a hybrid work environment?
+How are you finding the adjustment to a hybrid work environment?

 Although I am making use of the fact that Celtra is remote-first I must admit I also love going to the office.
 Hybrid work has given us so many opportunities in terms of managing our own time, but admittedly, I do believe we’re not always managing it wisely.
-Having said that, I do think that having time to ourselves plus the freedom to move and work has helped with creativity.
+Having said that, I do think that having time to ourselves, plus the freedom to move and work, has helped with creativity.
 I can break free from a ‘creative block’ simply by going for a walk or looking to books and art for inspiration.

-Q: What aspect have you found the most challenging?
+What aspect have you found the most challenging?

 There are the biggest, most noticeable problems such as too many meetings, the blending of private and work life and consequently burning out more easily.
 However, the biggest challenge we face as team leaders is how to truly connect with the people around us.